TechnologyMasters/techmasters.chat/README.md

 ### Vagrant Installation

+Vagrant will create a virtual machine, provision it with Jekyll and all its dependencies, forward port 4000 to your host OS and synchronize the repository directory with a `/vagrant` directory inside the virtual machine.
+This allows you to use your favourite IDE on your host OS.

 - Install VirtualBox
 - Install Vagrant
 - Open a terminal (cmd on Windows)
 - `git clone <this_repo>`
 - `cd <this_repo>`
 - `vagrant up` then wait for Vagrant to finish provisioning the virtual machine
+- `vagrant ssh` to terminal into the virtual machine
+- `cd /vagrant`
+- `jekyll server --watch --host 0.0.0.0` or `source /vagrant/runserver.sh` to start serving
 - browse to [http://localhost:8124](http://localhost:4000)

 ### Manual Installation